yanbo92/codex-terminal-intellij-plugin/README.md

 ## English

-A JetBrains IDE plugin that runs `claude` (Claude Code CLI) directly inside your IDE via an integrated terminal window.
+A JetBrains IDE plugin that runs `codex` (Codex Code CLI) directly inside your IDE via an integrated terminal window.

 ### ✨ Features

 - **One-click access**: Opens in a dedicated tool window on the right side
-- **Auto-start**: Automatically launches `claude` when you open the tool window
+- **Auto-start**: Automatically launches `codex` when you open the tool window
 - **Seamless integration**: Works like a native IDE terminal
-- **Smart detection**: Automatically finds `claude` in your PATH
+- **Smart detection**: Automatically finds `codex` in your PATH
-- **Focus & Restart**: Quick shortcuts to focus or restart Claude Code (hold Shift to clean restart)
+- **Focus & Restart**: Quick shortcuts to focus or restart Codex Code (hold Shift to clean restart)
 - **Privacy-first**: No network calls, no data collection

 ### 📋 Requirements

 - IntelliJ IDEA 2023.2+ (or any JetBrains IDE: PyCharm, WebStorm, PhpStorm, etc.)
-- `claude` CLI installed and available in your PATH
+- `codex` CLI installed and available in your PATH

 ### 📦 Installation

 **From JetBrains Marketplace:**
 1. Open IDE → Settings → Plugins → Marketplace
-2. Search for "Claude Code Terminal"
+2. Search for "Codex Code Terminal"
 3. Click Install

 **From Source:**